xKarinSan/video-notes/readme.md

 - 🔍 Extracts metadata and full transcripts from YouTube videos
 - 📝 Generates multiple note types from video transcripts:
   - Summary
-  - Content Overview
+  - Content Overview (Coming soon)
-  - Explain Like I’m 12
+  - Explain Like I’m 12 (Coming soon)
 - 💾 Saves notes in both `.json` and `.txt` formats for fast local access
 - ⚡ Designed for **read-heavy** workflows — generate once, reuse anytime
-- ⚙️ Live demo available via [Bolt](https://video-notes-demo.netlify.app/) *(limited to one sample video)*
+- Generates interactable timestamps: Notes and snapshots, both which can be clicked to replay.
 ---

 ## ⚠️ Demo Limitations